germanattanasio/traceability-assistant/src/test/resources/lsa/EVALUATION.md

 # Evaluation

-Steps to reproduce the evalution described in the [report](report.pdf)
+Steps to reproduce the evaluation described in the [report](report.pdf)

 ## Design Decision(DDD)